mathsemilio/hiragana-learner-randomizer/README.md

 Once the user starts the game, the app's algorithm generates a random order of the 48 most common Hiragana letters.
 And presents the user with a random letter and four options of romanizations.
 The user simply has to select the romanization that matches the current letter on the screen.
 Once the user selects a romanization, he clicks on a button to verify his answer.
 If his answer is correct, he scores a point.
-Else, he is alerted about his incorrect answer, and a dialog shows the correct romanization for that letter.
+Else, he is alerted about his answer, and a dialog shows the correct romanization for that letter.
 <p>Once the user goes though all the letters, he will be directed to a score screen, where he can share his final game score
 and finish the game.</p>